EdgeLord69-dev/Progression-Boost/README.md

 Thanks to Ironclad's grav1an, Miss Moonlight's Lav1e, and Trix's autoboost for inspiring Progression Boost.

 Progression boost is a boosting script for maintaining a consistent quality throughout the whole encode.
-It works in the same way as Ironclad's grav1an using polynomial regression.
+It works in the same way as Ironclad's grav1an using polynomial regression, and can be easily configured to target different quality levels and more.
-It's good out of the box, targeting a high quality target.
-However, it's also easy to configure it to target a lower quality level.
-For advanced users, progression boost is very customisable and could be adjusted to fit specific definition of constant quality and achieve a good encode.

 ### Usage